The Circular Economy Development Center

 Administrative Director

-Amy has more than 19 years of experience working with the recycling industry.
+my has more than 19 years of experience working with the recycling industry.
 She worked for Recycle Colorado from 2005 to 2016, beginning as the membership coordinator and eventually serving as the interim executive director.
-Amy served on the Assistance Committee to the Pollution Prevention Advisory Board for seven years and still volunteers for Recycle Colorado.
+Amy served on the Assistance Committee to the Pollution Prevention Advisory Board for seven years and volunteers for Recycle Colorado.
 She has a bachelor’s degree in ecological restoration from Colorado State University.

 Portrait photo of CEDC Satellite Coordinator Alicia Archibald